Search

 Procedure when Disclosure Occurs in Person

-If the survivor discloses to an Executive Committee member or staff person who is not the Equity Officer, that person becomes a designate of CUPE 3903.
+If the survivor discloses to an Executive Committee member or staff person who is not the Staff Representative Equity, that person becomes a designate of CUPE 3903.
 The designate will:

 • Affirm and validate the survivor’s experiences;